 To read more about using this app/website please see my full post about it.
 How To Use Couchsurfing

-Airbnb has always been a great option, from renting a private room right through to a full house or apartment for avery good price.
+Airbnb has always been a great option, from renting a private room right through to a full house or apartment for a very good price.
 It has got a bit more expensive in recent years but is still worthwhile.
 I use it if I’m travelling with a friend and we don’t want to stay in a hostel.
-In Thailand, Graceie and I rented a full NICE apartment for a week for about $12 USD a night in total.
+In Thailand, Graceie and I rented a full NICE apartment for a week for about US$12 a night in total.
 They usually have good weekly discounts too.
 Click THIS LINK to receive $30 or 30 euro off your first booking.

 I have always used Skyscanner for booking flights.
 Even though there are some slightly cheaper apps out there now I still use Skyscanner because it gives you the option to search by country to country or country to everywhere for a whole month, all in one search.
 No other apps seem to do that.
-I’m always super flexible with booking dates so I want to know exactly what day is cheapest and what cities.
-Or even countries.
-Once I find the cheapest route and date then I would usually check the airlines website directly and maybe another app like Ctrip.
+I’m always super flexible with booking dates so I want to know exactly what day is cheapest, what city or even country.
+Once I find the cheapest route and date, I usually check the airlines website directly and maybe another app like Ctrip.

 Did you know that Chinese people have been booking the cheapest flights for ages??
 Cheaper than what everyone else usually finds.
-Especially any flights in or out of Asia.
+Especially for flights in or out of Asia.
 CTrip in English is the closest we can get unless you happen to know Chinese.
-For the best results search in Chinese currency (Yuan) and use a VPN that makes you look like your in China or Hong Kong.
+For the best results search in Chinese currency (Yuan) and use a VPN that makes you look like you are in China or Hong Kong.
 I made a list of 5 flights using the sites I usually use to show my friend in China.
 She found significantly cheaper options on all 5 flights.
 No one has ever beaten me on cheap flights before.
 So now I always check CTrip.
-You pay by credit card in Chinese currency usually, or USD and you either get the ticket immediately or the next day.
+You pay by credit card, usually in Chinese currency, or USD and you either get the ticket immediately or the next day.
 Depends on the airline.
 There’s no advertising and trying to sell you rubbish like rental cars and meals.
 Its the easiest app I’ve ever used for flights.
-And if you don’t feel like trusting a Chinese app.
-Think of it this way.
+And if you don’t feel like trusting a Chinese app. think of it this way.
 China has 1.3 billion people.
 More people use this app for flights/trains/accommodation than probably any other app in the world.
-So there’s noting to worry about.
+So there’s nothing to worry about.

-Most of you probably already use this in your home countries.
-Its a great app for travelling because it takes away the uncertainty of not knowing how much you should haggle with taxi drivers.
-And the constant getting ripped off.
-You just need wifi, usually you can just stand outside an airport, restaurant or hotel and still pick up a signal.
+Most of you probably already use this in your home country.
+It is a great app for travelling because it takes away the uncertainty of not knowing how much you should haggle with taxi drivers, and constantly getting ripped off.
+You just need wifi.
+Usually you can stand outside an airport, restaurant or hotel and pick up a signal.
 No haggling, no cash.
 Very simple.
 And Uber is in most countries now.

 Click This Special Link and you will get a couple of free rides!

 Very Important!!
-Especially if your going different countries with different languages.
+Especially if you are going to countries with different languages.
 I use it all the time.
 You can save the language so it works offline.
-Still doesn’t seem to work all the time offline but its ok.
-The best part….if you have the language saved you can hold your phone in front of the different language you don’t understand and the camera will analyse the words and translate it on the screen for you!
+It doesn’t seem to work all the time offline but it’s OK.
+The best part?….if you have the language saved you can hold your phone in front of the language you don’t understand and the camera will analyse the words and translate it on the screen for you!
 Magic.
 It also works with different alphabets like Chinese and Russian.
-It can really save your but this app!
-Especially in china.
+This can really save your butt!
+Especially in China.

-I don’t really use Hostelworld much anymore but its still very good for searching for hostels anywhere in the world.
-Sometimes it will have slightly more selection than Booking.com.
-You only have to pay like 5-10% in advance on your booking and then pay the rest when you get to the hostel.
+I don’t really use Hostelworld much anymore but it’s still very good for searching for hostels anywhere in the world.
+Sometimes it will have slightly more of a selection than Booking.com.
+You only have to pay about 5-10% in advance on your booking and then pay the rest when you get to the hostel.

 So there you have it… Technology advice from the boy from the bush!
 Haha!
 I hope my list of the 10 Best Travelling Apps helps you along your journey!